 The Compensation Committee, with assistance from Alvarez & Marsal, determines total executive compensation for our Senior Executives based on our performance relative to the Peer Group, measured by comparing performance measures that the Compensation Committee believes to be key indicators of superior performance for oil and gas exploration and production companies.
-As described in more detail below, the Compensation Committee uses long-term equity incentive awards as the final element of total compensation; however, the Committee only determines total compensation once it has assessed the Company's actual performance relative to the Peer Group for the prior calendar year and establishes total compensation (and thus the amount of equity awards granted) based on the Company's actual performance relative to the Peer Group for the prior calendar year and establishes total compensation (and thus the amount of equity awards granted) based on the Company's actual performance relative to the Peer Group as described below.
-Thus, during May 2015, the Compensation Committee awarded long-term equity incentive awards for each Senior Executive for 2014 based on our relative performance companed to the Peer Group for 2014 and the total compensation received for 2014 by executive officers in the Peer Group (omitting from the peer compensation certain companies and certain compensation elements the Committee, with input from Alvarez & Marsal, determined were not appropriate for inclusion to determine the amount of pay to be used for benchmarking).
+As described in more detail below, the Compensation Committee uses long-term equity incentive awards as the final element of total compensation; however, the Committee only determines total compensation once it has assessed the Company's actual performance relative to the Peer Group for the prior calendar year and establishes total compensation (and thus the amount of equity awards granted) based on the Company's actual performance relative to the Peer Group as described below.
+Thus, during May 2015, the Compensation Committee awarded long-term equity incentive awards for each Senior Executive for 2014 based on our relative performance compared to the Peer Group for 2014 and the total compensation received for 2014 by executive officers in the Peer Group (omitting from the peer compensation certain companies and certain compensation elements the Committee, with input from Alvarez & Marsal, determined were not appropriate for inclusion to determine the amount of pay to be used for benchmarking).
 In order to evaluate the Company's performance as compared to the Peer Group companies, the information for the Peer Group for 2014 was taken from each company's audited financial statements for 2014 along with the compensation information for 2014 disclosed in each company's 2015 proxy statement.